Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: Asymptotic behaviors from fermionizations

 \section{Asymptotic behaviors from fermionizations}

 Recently, it gradually becomes evident that the underlying CFT for the FQH system is a fermionic CFT ($Z_{N}$ simple current extended CFT more generally)\cite{Ino:1998by,Cappelli:2010jv,Schoutens:2015uia,Fuji_2017,Fukusumi_2022_c,Henderson:2023kjz}.
 In the previous works, they have mainly tried to construct the corresponding partition function of CFT for the edge modes in the FQH systems.
 However, it is still unclear whether one can implement such a theory directly by constructing the multipoint correlation functions in a fermionic CFT and the corresponding wavefunctions in the FQH system.
 Hence it is also unclear whether one can interpret the asymptotic behaviors of correlation functions by using fermionic field theoretic representations.
 In short, in this section, we will demonstrate the fermionic interpretation of conformal blocks, which is much more concise and intuitive compared with the existing method.
+As we have mentioned in the previous sections, we mainly follow the discussions in the notable review \cite{Ginsparg:1988ui}, and compare the results with the other notable work by Ardonne and Sierra\cite{Ardonne:2010hj}.
+It is worth mentioning that the Kitaev's double semion fusion rule which captures attentions in recent studies on the fermionic topological order has already appeared in \cite{Ginsparg:1988ui}.

 Here, we introduce a fermionic analog of the multipoint correlation function of Majorana CFT, which describes the asymptotic behavior of the general multipoint correlation function determined by Belavin-Polyakov-Zamolodchikov (BPZ) equation\cite{Belavin:1984vu}.
 For the readers interested in this aspect, we note a lecture note by Ribault \cite{Ribault:2016sla} (Also see Appendix \ref{CFT_structure} of this work).
-It should be stressed that only asymptotic behaviors can be obtained in general as we demonstrate in Sec.\ref{exact_result} \footnote{In other words, the operator state correspondence in the fermionic theory is broken in a strong sense, but there still exists a weaker version of operator state correspondence as we will show.}.
+It should be stressed that only asymptotic behaviors can be obtained in general as we demonstrate in Sec.\ref{exact_result} \footnote{In other words, the operator-state correspondence in the fermionic theory is broken in a strong sense, but there still exists a weaker version of operator-state correspondence as we will show.}.
 The procedures can be summarized as follows: